WeblateOrg/weblate/docs/admin/install/openshift.rst

 Parameters
 ^^^^^^^^^^

-The list of parameters that you can override are listed in the parameters section of the template.
+The parameters that you can override are listed in the parameters section of the template.
 You can list them with the CLI by using the following command and specifying the file to be used:

 .. code:: bash